Detachment Focus: Soulforged Warpack (Updated January 13, 2025)

 Final Thoughts

-The Soulforged Warpack is one of the more interesting Detachments in the army, offering some powerful tools for improving the offensive output of your daemon engines, albeit at a cost.
+The Soulforged Warpack is one of the more interesting Detachments in the Chaos Space Marines army, offering some powerful tools for improving the offensive output of your daemon engines, albeit at a cost.
 There’s a real question as to whether its boosts are better than the Pactbound Zealot crit buffs, and that’s worth looking at in a Hammer of Math article.
 But the other add-ons here add quite a bit, and running a bunch of Daemon Engines is just a lot of fun conceptually.
-Vashtorr’s Detachment may not be the strongest Detachment in Codex: Chaos Space Marines but in my opinion it’s the coolest.
+Vashtorr’s Detachment may not be the strongest Detachment in Codex: Chaos Space Marines but in my opinion it’s one of the coolest.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.